leadervieux/Fraud-project/README.md

 | `reg_alpha` | [1e-3, 10.0] (log scale) |
 | `reg_lambda` | [1e-3, 10.0] (log scale) |

-The optimization converged after only **6 trials out of 10**, confirming the search space was well-targeted from the start.
+The optimization converged after only **6 trials out of 15**, confirming the search space was well-targeted from the start.

+### 5. Temporal Validation
+Replaced StratifiedKFold with TimeSeriesSplit to better reflect real-world conditions.
+Cross-validation AUC dropped from 0.96 to 0.88, confirming that random splitting overestimated performance on this chronological dataset.
+The temporal AUC (0.88) aligns closely with the Kaggle private score (0.8921).

 ---